4.4.2 - How to determine them?

 The five characteristics used are as follows:

 Completeness: This characteristic assesses whether the value is statistically representative of the emission source.
-EF: Assesses whether the emission factor is developed from a representative dataset.
+EF: Assesses whether the emission factor was developed from a representative dataset.
 AD: Assesses whether the activity data comes from statistical averages or extrapolations based on an insufficient number of data points.

 Reliability: This characteristic determines whether the method of collecting the activity data and the source from which the emission factor originates are reliable.
 EF: Assesses whether the emission factor comes from an unqualified or unreliable source.
 AD: Assesses whether the activity data is based on a rough or even speculative estimate rather than a precise measurement.